Q. Does my Training cost include getting the SIA licence?

 Q. When will I receive the results of my course exams?

 A. EZ Training receive confirmation of exam results from the Awarding Body within 7 working days after the course, then candidates will be notified by EZ Training the same day or evening.
+When you pass the course a digital e~certificate is then emailed to you, which you can save and print off anytime.

 Q. I may have a criminal record due to being in trouble with the police in the past, can I still apply for a licence?